Surgery Announcement

 NHS Sussex continues to work with local partners to ensure continuity of care for patients registered with Hailsham Medical Group (HMG) following recent actions taken by the Care Quality Commission (CQC) and decisions we have taken to ensure a stable and sustainable future for primary care services in the town.

-Due to this, and our ongoing engagement with wider partners, NHS Sussex has now concluded that the best course of action to bring some stability to the provision of General Practice in the area and ensure patient safety would be for the ICB to engage a new provider from the local area to provide GP services to this patient group in the community.
+Following ongoing engagement with wider partners, NHS Sussex concluded that the best course of action to bring some stability to the provision of General Practice in the area and ensure patient safety would be for the ICB to engage a new provider from the local area to provide GP services to this patient group in the community.

-This would take the form of calling for rapid expressions of interest from current local providers within an 8-mile radius of Hailsham.
-Any provider(s) interested in taking on the patient list must continue to offer all services from one or more of the existing HMG premises and maintain the same catchment area boundary.
-They must also commit to working with HMG to understand if and how TUPE will apply to the existing HMG staff.
+This took the form of calling for rapid expressions of interest (EOI) from current local providers within an eight-mile radius of Hailsham.
+Any provider(s) interested in taking on the patient list were told they must continue to offer all services from one or more of the existing HMG premises and maintain the same catchment area boundary.
+They also needed to commit to working with HMG to understand if and how TUPE will apply to the existing HMG staff.

-This would enable services to continue, providing unbroken access to primary care with little or no changes for patients, and bring in a fresh leadership team to support practice staff and to provide a long-term future for primary care services in the town.
+This action enables services to continue, providing unbroken access to primary care with little or no changes for patients, while bringing in a fresh leadership team to support practice staff and to provide a long-term future for primary care services in the town.

 Our main priority is to support patients and staff, and we will continue to work with all involved, alongside NHS England to take the necessary action to ensure patients continue to have access to safe, high-quality care in the longer term.